ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ## Test your model
 {:#test_model}

-Along with CLI, you can also do predictions using an UI.
+Along with CLI, you can also do predictions using the UI.

 1. Under **Test**, click on **Provide input data as JSON** icon next to **Enter input data** and provide the JSON below as input.
    ```json